 It is possible for women to experience a yeast infection as well as a urinary tract infection at the same time.

 - When the urinary tract is infected, the most common treatment of choice is to prescribe antibiotics.
 The antibiotics used not only kills the bacteria causing the urinary tract infection but it can also kill the natural flora in the woman’s perineal area.
+This leads to the propagation or growth of other microorganisms such as fungi which thrives in dark and moist areas.

 - Certain hygienic practices as well as dietary habits can also lead to a urinary tract infection and also a change in the woman’s vaginal pH.
 The woman’s vaginal pH is naturally acidic to keep it safe from microorganisms and infection.
 When the woman’s vaginal pH changes to a more basic or alkaline level, microorganisms such as fungi can thrive.